runely/calendar-homey/README.txt

 Condition "Any event is ongoing" (will check if any event is|isn't ongoing)
 - Add card as a condition in a flow

-Condition "Any event starts in" (will check if any event starts|doesn't start in when specified)
+Condition "Any event starts within" (will check if any event starts|doesn't start within when specified)
 - Add card as a condition in a flow
 - Choose when

-Condition "Any event stops in" (will check if any event stops|doesn't stop in when specified)
+Condition "Any event stops within" (will check if any event stops|doesn't stop within when specified)
 - Add card as a condition in a flow
 - Choose when